apache/bookkeeper/docker/README.md

 ### Configure files under /opt/bookkeeper/conf
-These files is originally un-tared from the bookkeeper building binary, such as [bookkeeper-server-4.4.0-bin.tar.tgz](https://archive.apache.org/dist/bookkeeper/bookkeeper-4.4.0/bookkeeper-4.4.0-src.tar.gz), and it comes from [these files](https://github.com/apache/bookkeeper/tree/master/bookkeeper-server/conf) in bookkeeper repo.
+These files is originally un-tared from the bookkeeper building binary, such as [bookkeeper-server-4.4.0-bin.tar.tgz](https://archive.apache.org/dist/bookkeeper/bookkeeper-4.4.0/bookkeeper-4.4.0-src.tar.gz), and it comes from [these files](https://github.com/apache/bookkeeper/tree/master/bookkeeper-server/conf) in Bookkeeper repo.

 Usually we could config files bk_server.conf, bkenv.sh, log4j.properties, and log4j.shell.properties.
 Please read and understand them before you do the configuration.